migueldias99/Python-Projects/README.md

-# code
+# Python-projects
-Compillation of python code
+In this repository, there are some compilations of small python projects.